 WARNING!
-Be sure the power feed switch is in the neutral position before turning the key switch to the ON (#1) or ACC (#3) position.
+Be sure the power feed switch is in the neutral position before switching on the control panel.
 This prevents accidental carriage movement which may cause serious injury or death.

 WARNING!
 Secure all loose clothing and jewelry before operating the sawmill.
 Failure to do so may result in serious injury or death.